 At some point, it may be needed to create an overview of all the metadata fields and their values (if any) of particular files.
 This can be done by creating a Metadata report.
 This will create a report in .csv format which can be further worked on as for instance a spreadsheet.

-For more information, see Creating a Metadata report in Elvis 6.
+For more information, see Creating a metadata report in Assets Server.